data.table internalsR/spread2.R

 concentric, symmetric (currently) landscape values and many other things.

-Essentially, it starts from a collection of cells (start
+Essentially, it starts from a collection of cells (start, called "events")

 and spreads to neighbours, according to the directions